Henry Clarke (theologian)

 Henry Clarke (1700–1777) was an Irish academic.

 He was born in Ardress, County Armagh and educated at Trinity College Dublin.
 He became a Fellow of TCD in 1724 and Regius Professor of Divinity there in 1743.
 In 1746 he became Rector of Clonfeacle, a post he held until his death.
+He was a target for the Hearts of Oak, who considered he was maximising his tithes.